offalynne/Input/docs/latest/Functions-(Gamepad).md

 |`gamepadIndex`|integer                   |Index of the gamepad to target, using GameMaker's native [gamepad indexes](https://docs2.yoyogames.com/source/_build/3_scripting/4_gml_reference/controls/gamepad%20input/index.html)|
 |`GMconstant`  |integer |Button or axis to check, using GameMaker's native [virtual button/axis constants](https://docs2.yoyogames.com/source/_build/3_scripting/4_gml_reference/controls/gamepad%20input/index.html).
 What physical input this actually checks is determined by Input's own SDL remapping system|

 Results are returned for gamepads with a standard button color scheme.
-PS5 and Switch controllers for example will always return `"unknown"`.
+PS5 and Switch controller inputs for example will always return `"unknown"`.
 In addition, controls that are not color coded, for example Xbox shoulder buttons and GameCube X and Y buttons will return `"unknown"`.

 The following are values this function may return besides `"unknown"`: